-This standard may be scored as "Not Applicable" if a school has no students who receive Special Education or English Language Learner services, no students who need assistance from a Student Support Team, and no students with 504 plans.
+- This standard may be scored as "Not Applicable" if a school has no students who receive Special Education or English Language Learner services, no students who need assistance from a Student Support Team, and no students with 504 plans. - † An ECE Health, Safety, and Nutrition Monitoring Checklist Report that reflects Head Start regulations will be provided to all Head Start School-Wide Model programs to track compliance to relevant health and safety practices.
+The checklist will also be provided to all non-Title 1 schools and kindergarten classrooms for use at school leaders' discretion.

-LEVEL 2 LEVEL 1 (LOWEST) Individual sometimes supports the local school initiatives in an effective manner.
-Individual rarely or never supports the local school initiatives in an effective manner.
-Individual sometimes supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
-Individual rarely or never supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
-Individual sometimes promotes high academic and behavioral expectations, in an effective manner, for all students.
+LEVEL 2 LEVEL 1 (LOWEST) Individual sometimes supports the local school initiati effective manner. ives in an Individual rarely or never supports the local school initiatives in an effective manner.
+Individual sometimes supports, in an effective manne Special Education and English Language Learner progra school's Student Support Team, and all students with 5 ams, the school's Special Education and English Language Learner programs, Individual sometimes promotes high academic and be expectations, in an effective manner, for all students.
 Individual rarely or never promotes high academic and behavioral expectations, in an effective manner, for all students.